228th Rifle Division: Operation Blue

 When 1st Panzer and 17th Army launched the German summer offensive on their sectors on July 7, the 228th was still in Southern Front, but now in 24th Army.
-This newly-formed Army, with just four rifle divisions, two of which (335th and 341st) had been badly damaged in the Second Battle of Kharkov, was attempting to provide a second echelon for the Front behind the 12th and 18th Armies.
+This newly formed Army, with just four rifle divisions, two of which (335th and 341st) had been badly damaged in the Second Battle of Kharkov, was attempting to provide a second echelon for the Front behind the 12th and 18th Armies.
 On July 10 the Front was ordered to form those divisions into a task force along with a special tank group to move northeastward to block the XXXX Panzer Corps in the Chertkovo area.
 This move availed very little, and the Southern Front commander, Lt.
 Gen. R. Ya.
 Malinovsky, soon reported that 24th Army was being driven back to the Millerovo–Rogalik–Vishniaki line "under great pressure."
-By dawn on July 15 the 3rd Panzer Division of 4th Panzer Army had linked up with 14th Panzer of 1st Panzer Army 40km south of Millerovo.
+By dawn on July 15 the 3rd Panzer Division of 4th Panzer Army had linked up with 14th Panzer of 1st Panzer Army 40 km south of Millerovo.
 By this time the 228th had been reduced to under 2,500 personnel and although the encirclement was never really closed too few of these men managed to escape for the division to be rebuilt.
 By the beginning of August the 24th Army had been effectively disbanded and the 228th was no longer in the Red Army order of battle as of July 29 although its headquarters was not officially disbanded until September 1.
 Colonel Dementev escaped the debacle and on September 6 took over command of the 337th Rifle Division.
 He was promoted to the rank of major general in January 1943 before being wounded in February and hospitalized for several months; he did not see any further front line service.

 3rd Formation

-Another new 228th was formed on June 25, 1943 in 6th Army of Southwestern Front, based on the 106th Rifle Brigade.
+Another new 228th was formed on June 25, 1943, in 6th Army of Southwestern Front, based on the 106th Rifle Brigade.